tiennguyen2012/tomatocms/README.txt

-To install TomatoCMS, see install_guide.txt in "install" folder
+To install you need
+1. Download code this profile in github
+2. Install Apache and copy for code paste to root of Apache.